karindralinux/flying-cup/README.md

-# Flying Cup - Preview Deployment PaaS
+# Flying Cup - Preview Deployment PaaS (On Progress)

 An open-source, self-hostable service that automatically creates deployment previews for Pull Requests on GitHub.